SantiagoBerna/BlogPostStreamingAssets/index.md

 With all these small pieces, it is finally possible to create a plausible use case.

-First, we create the StreamingManager and all of it's necessary components:
+First, we create the StreamingManager and all of its necessary components:
 ```c++
 log = std::make_unique<StdLogger>();
 scheduler = std::make_unique<ls::ThreadPoolScheduler>(std::thread::hardware_concurrency());